 δ(O2/N2) values are expressed in multiples of 106 or per meg.

-Precipitation chemistry observations include measurements of several parameters which are described in more detail in section 16.5.
+Precipitation chemistry (wet deposition) observations include measurements of several parameters which are described in more detail in section 16.5.
 The following units are used:

 (a) pH measurements are expressed in units of acidity defined as: pH = –log10 [H+], where [H+] is expressed in mole L–1 ;